-Annual Scholarly Papers Competition (2023 Cycle)
+Annual Scholarly Papers Competition (2023 Cycle) - deadline has passed

 Scholarly investigation is indispensable to the field of opera, especially as a basis for production and performance.

 The National Opera Association is pleased to announce its Thirty-Ninth Scholarly Papers Competition, 2023, for outstanding scholarly papers on operatic subjects.